Chicken Pot Pie Soup with Puff Pastry

 A spin-off from the traditional chicken pot pie recipe, this Chicken Pot Pie Soup with puff pastry is quick and easy and doesn’t require rolling out dough, making homemade crust or using a frozen pie crusts.
 And it doesn’t use any condensed soups.

-This recipe is inspired by a soup at Jason’s Deli™ – Chicken Pie with puff pastry.
-It’s a family favorite when we don’t have time to make our homemade chicken pot pie soup.
-A rich and creamy chicken soup paired with a warm puff pastry.
+This recipe is inspired by a soup at Jason’s Deli™ – Chicken Pot Pie soup with puff pastry.
+It’s a great way to use leftover chicken or turkey and makes enough to feed the whole family.

 Here’s what you’ll need

-• Chicken – chicken breasts or chicken thighs (if you don’t have time to bake chicken, use a rotisserie or deli chicken!)
+• Chicken breasts or chicken thighs (if you don’t have time to bake chicken, use a rotisserie or deli chicken!)
 Or, you can bake a whole chicken – your call; we’re gonna shred it or cut it up into small pieces anyway

 • Oil – a little oil (olive oil or vegetable or canola oil) to saute the fresh vegetables